movermeyer/posthaste/README.md

 OpenStack Swift threaded operation utility for Uploading, Downloading and Deleting

+## Requirements

+posthaste currently requires [gevent](http://www.gevent.org/), which in turn requires [greenlet](https://pypi.python.org/pypi/greenlet) and [libevent](http://libevent.org/).

+The "new" Gevent (as of this writing, 1.0 RC 2) alleviates the libevent dependency and thus simplifies the process of using tool.
+More information can be found on [Github](https://github.com/surfly/gevent#installing-from-github).

 ## Usage

     usage: posthaste.py [-h] -c CONTAINER -r {DFW,ORD,LON} [--internal]